 Summary

-Choosing to either conduct a PESTEL or SWOT Analysis will be depended on what you wish to achieve.
-If you are looking to get an understanding of your own business and look at what is good abut the business or areas that could be improved then a SWOT Analysis is the best tool for this.
-However, if you are want to look into the future and make key strategic decisions then the PESTEL Analysis will be the best tool for this.
+Choosing to conduct a PESTEL or SWOT Analysis will depend on what you wish to achieve.
+If you are looking to understand your own business and examine what is good about it or areas that could be improved, a SWOT Analysis is the best tool for this.
+However, if you want to look into the future and make key strategic decisions, the PESTEL Analysis will be the best tool for this.